renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/Anolis_ALL_STEPS.md

 # DAY 15: Annotation Genome

 - 	The genome was annotated by Dovetail Genomics.
--	All the annotation information are described at the Methods section.
+-	All the annotation information is described at the Methods section.
--	File: annotation_shaune-smi2505-mb-hirise-gd6od__06-26-2021__hic_output.
+-	Annotation File: annotation_shaune-smi2505-mb-hirise-gd6od__06-26-2021__hic_output.